Consumers trade down in dairy as costs continue to rise

 Cheese: will shoppers make an exception

-Cheese is often a category that bucks the trends as shown here with cheese being the dairy category that loses the least shoppers as prices rise.
-Also, when other dairy products saw decline pre-pandemic, cheese was in growth.
+Cheese is a dairy product category that bucks trends – shoppers stay committed to buying cheese in spite of price rises.
+Also, when other dairy products experienced declines pre-pandemic, cheese was in a phase of growth.
 Does that mean that consumers are prepared to maintain their investment in cheese?

 The signs are that whilst people retain their overall commitment to cheese (overall volumes only down by -1.3%) in the 12 we 25 Dec 22, repertoires seem to be reduced.
 Staples like cheddar are performing best, up by 0.4% year on year whilst more speciality regionals are declining.
 Processed also saw some volume growth.
 The stand-out performer was feta, up by 27%.
 This could be a result of people using the product as a substitute for more expensive meat.
 Feta has also been heavily promoted in viral TikTok trends that include baked feta with tomatoes used as a pasta sauce and a whipped feta dip.